-Garlic Herb Mushrooms with Pasta is so warm and satisfying!
+Garlic Mushrooms with Pasta is so warm and satisfying!
 If you love sauteed mushrooms this recipe is versatile and can be made as a side dish on its own.

-Making perfect caramelized mushrooms
+How to make perfect caramelized mushrooms

 There are a few important tips for the best tasting caramelized mushrooms.
 Caramelizing anything means you have to resist the urge to stir!
 This is true for meat, seafood, and vegetables.

 - Use a heavy-bottomed pan for even cooking

 - Searing with high heat ensures nice browning and develops the caramelization flavor and color needed

 - A little fat (butter, olive oil, coconut oil, etc) is necessary to get the sear just right for mushrooms

 Any combination of mushrooms will work for this saute.
 In this recipe, I chose simple button mushrooms.
 While you can use whole mushrooms I recommend cutting them in thick slices because they are easier to eat and you have more surface area for adding flavor and color.
 Portabello mushrooms are also ideal for this method.
 I love a mixed medley so feel free to mix it up!